eliep/truesay/README.md

 it's possible to use the `-bg` option to pass the terminal background color (in `#rrggbb` format).
-`truesay` will then use this color to emulate transparency by computing the real color of semi transparent color.
+`truesay` will then use this color to emulate transparency by computing the rendering color of semi transparent pixel.

 ```bash
 > fortune | truesay distro/32/tux -bg '#2c3440'